PAA-NCIC/blitz/README.md

 # blitz

-Be a light, efficient, and cross-platform deep learning system
+Be a light, efficient, and cross-platform deep learning library